Resolution Methods

 Arbitration is often included as a clause in a contract between two parties who enter into a business relationship with each other: its purpose is to provide the parties, in the event of a dispute, with a resolution mechanism avoiding the need to take the matter to court.
 Next door neighbours do not have a contractual relationship with each other, so it is hard to see how arbitration might be applied to a boundary dispute.

 Adjudication and arbitration have the disadvantage of taking the decision making process out of the hands of the parties to the dispute, in much the same way as referring the matter to a court of law does.
-Surely, mediation is a more appropriate method for resolving boundary disputes?
-If the parties are so entrenched in their views that mediation is impossible, then determination of the position of the boundary by an expert in boundary demarcation is far preferable to leaving the matter to an arbitrator or adjudicator who has little or no knowledge of boundaries and of property law.
+Surely, mediation is a more appropriate method than adjudication or arbitration for resolving boundary disputes?
+If the parties are so entrenched in their views that mediation is impossible, then expert determination of the position of the boundary by an expert in boundary demarcation is far preferable to leaving the matter to an arbitrator or adjudicator who has little or no knowledge of boundaries and of property law.

 Return to Top of Page